 Types of Tests

-It doesn’t matter if your organization is agile or waterfall oriented or it follows one of the many hybrid variants.
-We have several types of tests to run in your company independently of its size.
+With baangt Test Automation Suite, It doesn’t matter if your organization is agile or waterfall oriented or it follows one of the many hybrid variants.
+We have several types of test automation to run in your company independently of its size.

 Instead of testing hundreds of cases manually, you’ll need only one recording and the prepared dataset